TF-M Crypto Service design

 Configuration parameters

 The TF-M Crypto service exposes some configuration parameters to tailor the service configuration in terms of supported functionalities and hence FLASH/RAM size to meet the requirements of different platforms and use cases.
-These parameters can be provided via CMake parameters during the CMake configuration step and as a configuration header to allow the configuration of the Mbed Crypto library.
+These parameters can be provided via CMake parameters during the CMake configuration step and as a configuration header to allow the configuration of the Mbed TLS library.
+When using Kconfig they are also exported in the Kconfig menus.

 Table 46: Configuration parameters table